Holoti/CalculatorServiceGo/README.md

 }
 ```

-Otherwise, response code is `422` and response is following:
+Otherwise, status code is `422` and response is following:

 ```
 {